I am working on an app which has a main view, and inside it renders several named child router outlets. The code is as follows:

 }

-Note: This output is coming from ng-component which is not even a proper component, you can just redirect the url to accomodate both the named router outlets and the components will get rendered instead of ng-component!
+which is not even a proper component, you can just redirect the url to accommodate both the named router outlets and the components will get rendered instead of ng-component

-It looks like a bug but I don't think its replicable in the latest version of angular (17)
+It looks like a bug but I don't think it's replicable in the latest version of Angular (17).

-Here is a stackblitz that shows the issue not happening!
+Here is a Stackblitz that shows the issue not happening:

-To Solve this issue, you can add a host class on the component decorator, this will ensure the class gets applied on the correct host!
+To solve this issue, you can add a host class on the component decorator, this will ensure the class gets applied on the correct host.

 outlet 2